-With an estimated net worth of $2.1 billion, Michael Jordan has more than triple the net worth of the next player on this list.
+With an estimated net worth of over $1.7 billion, Michael Jordan has almost double the net worth of the next player on this list (which is considerable, as that player is Lebron James).
 During his basketball career, Jordan accumulated a total of $94 million solely from his contracts with the Chicago Bulls and Washington Wizards.
-Along with being arguably the best player to ever pick up a basketball, he also owns his own shoe brand that is very popular with basketball fans.
+He has also had a number of lucrative endorsement deals throughout his career with companies including Nike, Gatorade, and Hanes.
+In 2016, Jordan became the first billionaire in basketball history.
+Along with being arguably the best player ever to pick up a basketball, he is an owner of the NBA’s Charlotte Hornets franchise and owns his own shoe brand, Air Jordan, which is very popular among basketball fans.
 Last year alone, the Jordan shoe brand racked up $3.1 billion in sales, which was about 8% of the company’s total sales.

-This player on the list is different from the rest of the players that will follow him.
-Junior Bridgeman was a pretty good guard for the Bucks during the late 1970s and 1980s, playing 12 years with the team.
-He was not a superstar in any way but was a solid and consistent player for the team.
-During his career, he studied Wendy's to learn all about the business and owning three franchises.
+Junior Bridgeman has a net worth of $600 million, and is different from the other players who follow him because he made the majority of his money from business rather than basketball.
+He was a consistent and talented guard for the Bucks during the late 1970s and 1980s, playing 12 years with the team.
+While he was not a superstar in any way, he was a solid and dependable player for the team.
+He studied the Wendy's franchise during his career to learn all about the business, and eventually purchased three franchises.
 After his retirement, seeing the success of his restaurants, he decided to invest in Wendy’s and opened up 160 new restaurants.
-Along with his Wendy’s venture, Bridgeman also decided to invest in Chili’s and opened up 120 franchises with them.
-Bridgeman can thank his business skills and investments for his $600 million net worth rather than his basketball career in the NBA.
+Along with his Wendy’s venture, Bridgeman also decided to invest in Chili’s, and opened up 120 franchises with them.
+Rather than his basketball career in the NBA, Bridgeman can thank his business skills and investments for his $600 million net worth.

-Magic Johnson obviously can thank his NBA career for his introduction to stardom but his true money making ventures did not happen until after his retirement.
-One of the greatest players of all time, Johnson was the centerpiece of some of the best Lakers teams ever.
+Magic Johnson is one of the most talented point guards in NBA history, with a net worth of $600 million.
+He obviously can thank his NBA career for his introduction to stardom, but his true money-making ventures did not happen until after his retirement.
+Johnson was the centerpiece of some of the best Lakers teams ever.
 He was able to earn upwards of $40 million throughout his playing career, even signing the largest contract in sports history at one point.
-At one time, Johnson owned 125 Starbucks locations as well as having investments in a couple financial services.
-Johnson reportedly made between $50 and $60 million from a transaction of 4% stake in the Lakers organization and has also invested a similar amount in the Los Angeles Dodgers organization in the MLB.
-All of these business ventures have helped to sky rocket Johnson’s net worth to be an estimated $600 million.
+At one time, Johnson owned 125 Starbucks locations and had investments in a few financial services.
+Johnson reportedly made between $50 and $60 million from a transaction of a 4% stake in the Lakers organization and has also invested a similar amount in the Los Angeles Dodgers organization in the MLB.
+All of these business ventures have helped to skyrocket Johnson’s net worth.

 9. Kevin Durant